spark-mv/cdn/guide.md

 # Overview

-The objective of this document is to verify that your system is configured correctly for Hola CDN.
-Once settings are configured and verified, you can integrate Hola Javascript to your website and instantly enjoy Hola CDN benefits.
+This is a step-by-step guide to adding HolaCDN to your website.

 # 1. Create an account